 Seán Finan is an associate in the Life Sciences team.
 His practice covers environmental, food and beverage and pharmaceutical regulation.

-Seán has specific experience in a number of key areas for EU and UK clients in the food and beverage, pharmaceutical, cosmetic and consumer goods industries, including:
+Seán has specific experience in a number of key areas for EU and UK clients in the technology, food and beverage, pharmaceutical, cosmetic and consumer goods industries, including:

-• General food regulation; novel food regulation; genetically modified and “precision bred” products;
+• General food regulation; novel food regulation; genetically modified and “precision bred” products; and

-• Chemicals legislation (REACH, CLP, Biocides).
+• Chemicals legislation (REACH, CLP, biocides, etc.).

 Seán is qualified in both England & Wales, and the Republic of Ireland.